Gaussianer/FasterSeg/README.md

 # How to train FasterSeg for custom objects
 ##

 In this repository we will show you how to train FasterSeg with custom data.
 But first we will introduce FasterSeg.
-We will then show you how to install the necessary dependencies so that you can train FasterSeg with a docker container.
+We will then show you how to install the necessary dependencies so that you can train FasterSeg with a container.
 Based on this, we'll show you how to use this repository to train FasterSeg with custom data for your purposes.

 ## FasterSeg
 ### FasterSeg: Searching for Faster Real-time Semantic Segmentation [[PDF](https://arxiv.org/pdf/1912.10917.pdf)]